rupertgermann/image-crawler/memory-bank/progress.md

 2.  **Added Return After Alert**:
     *   A `return;` statement was added after the `alert` that notifies the user if the 'Search query' or 'Output directory' is missing.
 This ensures the function exits immediately after the alert, preventing further execution with invalid inputs.

-## Overall Assessment:
-The web mode start button functionality has been fully restored.
-The fix ensures that the correct logic is executed when the button is clicked, while also maintaining resilience against missing optional UI elements (checkboxes).

----

-# Feature: Clear Log Button

-## Objective:
-Provide users with a button to easily clear all messages from the log display area in the UI.

-## Implementation Details:

-1.  **`electron/index.html` Modifications:**
-    *   Ensured the log display area (`<div id="logArea">`) and its associated controls are housed within a dedicated global `<section class="section">` for Logs, separate from mode-specific options.
-    *   Added a new button element:
-        ```html
-        <button id="clearUiLogsBtn" class="button button--secondary">Clear Logs</button>
-        ```
-        This button was placed within the `div` (class `mt-md`) that also contains the "Save UI Logs" button, ensuring consistent layout and styling.

-2.  **`electron/renderer.js` Modifications:**
-    *   Retrieved the new button element using `const clearUiLogsBtn = document.getElementById('clearUiLogsBtn');`.
-    *   Added an event listener to `clearUiLogsBtn`.
-    *   Inside the event listener, the following actions are performed upon click:
-        *   `logArea.innerHTML = '';`: This clears all content from the log display area.
-        *   `logMessage('UI logs cleared.');`: A confirmation message is logged to the (now empty) log area, informing the user that the action was successful.
-    *   The `logArea` variable (referencing the log display element) was confirmed to be already defined and accessible within the scope.

-## Overall Assessment:
-The "Clear Log" button has been successfully implemented, providing users with a convenient way to manage the log display.
-The changes are consistent with the existing UI structure and JavaScript logic.

----

-# Refactor: Remove Web Mode Completion Alert

-## Objective:
-To enhance user experience by removing the pop-up alert dialog that appears upon successful completion of a web download.
-The completion information will continue to be available in the log display area.

-## Changes Implemented in `electron/renderer.js`:

-1.  **Located Target Alert**:
-    *   The alert was found within the `setupWebCrawlerEventListeners` function, specifically in the `window.electronAPI.onWebComplete` event handler.

-2.  **Removed Alert Call**:
-    *   The `alert()` call displaying the web download summary (attempted, successful, failed) was deleted.
-    *   The `logMessage()` call, which logs similar summary information to the UI's log area, remains in place.

 ## User Preference:
 *   The user explicitly requested to only remove the completion alert.
 Alerts for web download errors (`onWebError`) and manual stops (`onWebStopped`) were intentionally kept.

 ## Overall Assessment:
-The web download completion notification is now less intrusive, relying on the log area for feedback.
-This aligns with similar changes made for local scan notifications, improving consistency in user experience.
+The web mode start button functionality has been fully restored.
+The fix ensures that the correct logic is executed when the button is clicked, while also maintaining resilience against missing optional UI elements (checkboxes).

 ---